-Here's the issue: This ordinance is a step in a process which is meant to culminate in the City of Los Angeles signing a contract with the Venice Beach Property Owners Association to administer the Venice Beach BID.
+Here's the issue: The Venice Beach Business Improvement District creation process (CF 16-0749) is meant to culminate in the City of Los Angeles signing a contract with the Venice Beach Property Owners Association to administer the Venice Beach BID.
 The three principals of this corporation are Steve Heumann, Carl Lambert, and Mark Sokol.
-The Los Angeles City Charter at $\frac{470(c)(12)}{12}$ prohibits principals of persons, in this case the Venice Beach Property Owners Association, who respond to City contract solicitations worth more than 100,000 from making campaign contributions to the Mayor while the contract is pending.
-Carl Lambert gave you 1,400 in June 2015, while the formation of the BID, and hence the signing of the contract, was under active discussion.
+The Los Angeles City Charter at §470(c)(12) prohibits principals of persons, in this case the Venice Beach Property Owners Association, who respond to City contract solicitations worth more than \$100,000 from donating to the campaigns of City Council members while the contract is pending.
+BID formation has been under active discussion since at least September 2014, after which date Sokol has made contributions to your campaigns totalling \$2,200.

 Like any even moderately complex law, it's hard to be sure how the City's Campaign Finance Ordinance applies in every possible case.
-It might be that because the Venice Beach Property Owners Association wasn't incorporated until April 2016 there was no corporate person for Lambert to be a principal of, and conceivably that could mean that he didn't violate the law by contributing to your campaign.
+It might be that because the Venice Beach Property Owners Association wasn't incorporated until April 2016 there was no corporate person for Sokol to be a principal of, and conceivably that could mean that some of his contributions to you didn't violate the law.
+Note, however, that the Venice Beach POA was incorporated in April 2016 and Sokol contributed \$700 to your campaign in June 2016, so the POA existed when at least that contribution was made.
 It's also possible to make the argument, as the City has done in other contexts, that because BIDs merely collect and spend the money of the assessed property owners, there's not enough City money going towards the contract for the law's \$100,000 threshold to be met.

 In this case, since the City owns so very much property within the proposed BID, assessed at more than \$400,000 annually, the second argument will almost certainly fail.
-Against the first argument, one might note that since these three were negotiating with the City about the BID as early as September 2014, and since the formation of a Property Owners Association is required under State law for the process of BID formation to succeed, it was well-known by everyone involved that they would be the principals of the POA once it was formed.
+Against the first argument, one might note that since Sokol was negotiating with the City about the BID as early as September 2014, and since the formation of a Property Owners Association is required under State law for the process of BID formation to succeed, it was well-known by everyone involved that he would be the principals of the POA once it was formed.

 Or possibly this argument won't prevail.
-It's not easy to predict how the City Ethics Commission will rule on this matter, but nevertheless, I think you will serve the City well by recusing yourself from this matter and returning the tainted contribution.
+It's not easy to predict how the City Ethics Commission will rule on this matter, but nevertheless, I think you will serve the City well by returning the tainted contributions.
 According to the City Charter, the purpose of the Campaign Finance laws